People Should Have Access to Justice

 Many landlords behave responsibly, but a landlord who knows that his tenants can’t or won’t defend themselves in court can take advantage of the law.
 The landlord in many parts of the country can lock the person out of her house, stop the heat and hot water, charge too much money for rent, refuse to do repairs, or harass the tenant with threats.

 What does access to justice mean for a tenant facing this kind of trouble from a landlord?
 A tenant who knows her rights will understand that the law can protect her and help her to get the fair treatment she deserves.
-She will know that there is help available.
+She will know that there is legal help available, and that in some settings there may also be options for financial support from third parties (including the government) for tenants who fall behind in their rent.
 If she is also able to speak with a civil legal aid lawyer, visit a court self-help center, use powerful automated tools designed for non-lawyers or have the help of a navigator, the tenant will be able to tell her story to the court, agency or tribunal that has the power to order the landlord to meet the law’s obligations.

 The type of assistance a tenant may need will vary depending on the case.
+Sometimes a dispute can be resolved between the tenant and landlord before it turns into a formal eviction proceeding.
 Asking for the return of a security deposit is a relatively straightforward matter.
 Securing an emergency order of relief from a court when the landlord has changed the locks presents another level of difficulty.
-Likewise, automated tools aren’t expected to substitute for a trained lawyer in complex cases.
+Automated tools can help tenants create court documents but aren’t expected to substitute for a trained lawyer in complex cases.
 States must offer an array of tools and other options to tenants facing legal crises, which is why the NCAJ tracks, promotes and supports evaluation of multiple approaches for assuring access to justice (including in our Justice Index, https://justiceindex.org, described below).

 Families

 The type of assistance the person may need will vary depending on the circumstances.
 For a divorce where the parties agree to separate, a simplified form coupled with basic legal advice may sometimes be enough, a court’s waiver of its filing fee can move the process along, or a court’s offer of free mediation services can lead to a resolution.
 Where violence is in the picture, access to justice may mean that a lawyer or a supervised law student interviews the person and helps obtain a protective order that keeps the parties apart.
-And, where a couple has decided to divorce, access to justice may require motions, depositions, cross-examination and other actions that a lawyer is best equipped to carry out.
+Where a couple has decided to divorce, access to justice may require motions, depositions, cross-examination and other actions that a lawyer is best equipped to carry out.
+And, where racial profiling undercuts the role of child protective agencies and family courts, larger solutions are needed to correct the injustice in our system.

 Debt